 College of Information Systems and Technology

-Associate of Arts concentration in Information Technology with Web Administration Certificate
+Associate of Arts with a concentration in Information Technology with a Web Administration Certificate

 According to the Bureau of Labor Statistics, jobs for web developers are expected to grow 20 percent by the year 2022.
 With the Associate of Arts concentration in Information Technology with Web Administration Certificate* (AAIT/WA), you'll have the tools you need to prepare for those opportunities.